andrewdimmer/csi-3370-software-project/docs/uml-class-diagrams/display01/production/DisplayGpsInterfaceImplementation/README.md

 ## Purpose

-This class shall be the implemented code for the DisplayGPSInterface.
-This code will in charge of detecting and reporting the signal status of the GPSs to the other classes of the Display01 Subsystem.
+This class shall interface between the GPS signal and middleware to provide signal data to the middleware classes.

 ## Class UML Diagram